CJYQ: History

 On April 30, 2021, CJYQ was rebranded as New Country 930 to align with other country-formatted stations owned by Stingray.

 Sports

 CJYQ previously carried St. John's Maple Leafs games over the air, the last two seasons of the St. John's Fog Devils, and carried St. John's IceCaps games over the air from October 2011 to April 2017.
-Additionally, audio streams of the games are linked on all Steele Communications web sites.